ebaligand/methylation_analysis_of_nanopore_data/README.md

 ```bash
 nano copy_fast5.sh
 ```
-A nano page opens and you can copy the flowwing bash script inside :
+A nano page opens and you can copy the following bash script inside :
 ```bash
 todo
 ```